-At least 30% of the Sub-Fund 's investments are aligned with the environmental or social, E/S, derivatives, or ETFs and is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
+At least 80% of the Sub-Fund 's investments are aligned with the environmental or social, E/S, characteristics.
+The Sub-Fund plans to have a minimum of 20% sustainable investments.
+The investments in the "#2 Other" category are cash and/or cash equivalents, government bonds, derivatives, or ETFs and is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
 The "2# Other" category has no minimum environmental or social safeguards.

 Not applicable.

 The Sub-Fund does not use derivatives to attain the environmental or social characteristics promoted by the financial product.